nicholas-myers/React-Github-User-Card/README.md

 ## STEP 1 - Fetch the User Data

-- When your component mounts, send a GET request to the following URL (replacing the palceholder with your Github name):
+x- When your component mounts, send a GET request to the following URL (replacing the palceholder with your Github name):
   - https://api.github.com/users/<your name>
-- After you fetch your data, set it to state
+x- After you fetch your data, set it to state

 ## STEP 2 - Display the User Data

-- Pass the data to the component that will be displaying it
-- Build out a user card using the data that the Github API returns to you
-  - You may reference your old project for this, or you may wish to build this from scratch yourself
+x- Pass the data to the component that will be displaying it x- Build out a user card using the data that the Github API returns to you x- You may reference your old project for this, or you may wish to build this from scratch yourself

 ## STEP 3 - Fetch the User's Followers